-Pumpkin Pie Spice is actually also great in any fall recipe that centers around cinnamon or other warm spices, whether sweet or savory, from apple pie to squash soup to granola to candied nuts.
+Pumpkin Pie Spice is actually also great in any fall recipe that centers around cinnamon or other warm spices.
+This works for sweet or savory recipes, from apple pie to squash soup to granola to candied nuts.
 Seriously, y’all…don’t feel restricted to using it only in the presence of pumpkin!

 If you decide to use Pumpkin Pie Spice in a recipe that calls for cinnamon, or cinnamon plus other warm spices, simply add up the total amount of spices and substitute that much Pumpkin Pie Spice instead.